AlexMachin1997/RESTful-API-Interface/README.md

 ## Getting started
 * Clone the project to your development environment by using ` git clone https://github.com/AlexMachin1997/RESTful-API-Interface.git`

-* Install all dependencies for the application by issuing this command `npm install`; this will fetch all of the dependencies **(Excludes nodemon and Jest as they are development dependencies)**
+* Install all dependencies for the application by issuing this command `npm install` **(Excludes nodemon and Jest as they are development dependencies)**

 * Create a [mlab account](https://mlab.com/signup/) and perform the following **(If I have given you the enviroment variables for an existing database skip this part)**:
     * Create a database